 Since it’s a potent liposomal formula, I like that they used a lower apigenin dose.
 Your body absorbs it slowly over time.
-Biomimmicking an amount just a tad above what you’d receive from a healthy apigenin-food rich diet.
+Biomimicking an amount just a tad above what you’d receive from a healthy apigenin-food-rich diet.
 This also minimizes the potential downsides of supplementation.

 Renue by Science’s liposomal apigenin is the best overall, to maximize benefits while minimizing side effects.

 Use the exclusive code URBAN for 10% off

 Codeage Liposomal Apigenin